Coronavirus and its impact.

 At Lochside of Leys you can choose from a range of beautiful 3, 4 or 5 bedroom luxury homes nestled in a stunning woodland location and combine your environmental aspirations with the reality of a quality, well-insulated home that has a heating and hot water system that can help to reduce your carbon footprint.

 Aberdeen University Visit

-The group toured the main biomass unit where Michael Bott, from Leys Estate, told the group about the development of the Hill of Banchory area and how the heating network – which is operated by HoBESCo (Hill of Banchory Energy Supply Company) – services many of the residential and commercial units in the area.
+The group toured the main biomass unit where Michael Bott, from Leys Estate, told the group about the development of the Hill of Banchory area and how the heating network – which is operated by HoBESCo – services many of the residential and commercial units in the area.

-The network currently supplies heat to residential dwellings, office buildings, several industrial units, a micro distillery, a car wash and the recently opened Banchory Sports Village.
+The network currently supplies heat to residential dwellings, office buildings, several industrial units, a micro distillery, car wash and Banchory Sports Village.

-If your community group would like to visit the biomass unit email firstname.lastname@example.org
+We are delighted to welcome people to the Energy Centre with prior arrangement.
+If your community group would like to visit the biomass unit please email firstname.lastname@example.org

 Duchess of Rothesay declares Banchory Sports Village formally open

 HRH The Duchess of Rothesay was in Banchory today to officially open Banchory Sports Village.